Housing Accelerator Fund

 Completed – December 2024

-A review of the existing local area plans was undertaken in June and July 2024 to identify constraints to housing development.
-A list of potential amendments was identified through this review.
+We reviewed existing local area plans in June and July 2024 to identify constraints to housing development.
+Through this review, we identified a list of potential amendments.

 3. Council decision on accelerated amendments

-Council has approved the first round of local area plan amendments, including those to the Complete Communities Direction Strategy and one local area plan as part of Malls and Corridors.
-Work is underway for additional amendments to local area plans associated with four residential units permitted city-wide and four residential units up to four storeys within 800 metres of high frequency transit corridors, with an anticipated completion date of June 2025.
+Council approved the first round of local area plan amendments, including those to the Complete Communities Direction Strategy and one local area plan as part of Malls and Corridors.
+Council also approved a round of local area plan amendments related to Infill Zoning.
+These amendments include permitting four residential units “as-of-right” city-wide, and four residential units up to four storeys within 800 metres of high frequency transit corridors.

 4. Prioritize major amendments